-We follow the Letters and Sounds document to teach phonics.
+We follow the Jolly Phonics programme to teach phonics.

 In the Foundation Stage and Key Stage 1 phonics is taught daily at a discrete dedicated time.
 Children are grouped in their classes according to the phase they are working at.
-Weekly spelling investigations are usually matched to the work that has been covered in Letters and Sounds that week.
+Weekly spelling investigations are usually matched to the work that has been covered in Jolly Phonics that week.

 Year 1 Phonics Screening Check